leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Field Calculation

-Before you calculate area or length ensure that your project will calculate in the correct units (generally meters).
-You can check what units your project will use in Project > Properties > General, then under measurements you can check your units.
 If you use area($geometry) and length($geometry) as is recommended then these fields will be calculated using the coordinate system's units.
 You can check this by looking it up through a search engine or by double clicking the layer to open the layer properties, then going to information, and under the Coordinate Reference Section (CRS) section the units will be shown.

 To calculate fields click on the shapefile you want to calculate for and then either in the attribute table or the ribbon click on <img src="{{ site.baseurl }}/QGISImages/abacus.PNG" alt="button" style="width:5%;" />.
 Here you can create a field if you didn't during the shapefile creation step or "Update existing field".
 Select the field you'd like to calculate and enter the formula needed.
 Once that formula is entered, click "OK" and the fields will be calculated.